FaisalUmair/udemy-downloader-gui/README.md

 [https://www.udeler.com](https://www.udeler.com)

 Udeler Web is in Beta and there is room for tons of features.
-As of now it is just a basic tool which can provide you download links of videos from your courses.
+As of now, it is just a basic tool which can provide you download links of videos from your courses.
 You can use the links to download using your favourite download manager.

 #### Project Update:
 __`I am currently not able to give this project enough time to fix the current issues or add new features.
 I am busy with some other projects.
 But I do plan to fix all the issues and add some new features.
 So the maintenance is temporarily on hold and this project is not dead.
-I also plan to make a web only version of Udeler.`__
+I also plan to make a web-only version of Udeler.`__

 ![](https://i.imgur.com/nsaAgDU.gif)